angadsingh9784/angad-javascript-projects/README.md

-I practice javascript by made these mini projects.
+# I practice JavaScript by making these small projects using Javascript.